jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 With all core options its size is under 9.5kB.

-	Tested on MSP-EXP430{FR5969,FR5994,FR6989,FR4133,FR2355,FR2433} launchpads and CHIPSTICKFR2433,
+	Tested on MSP-EXP430FR5969,FR5994,FR6989,FR4133,FR2355,FR2433 launchpads and CHIPSTICKFR2433,
     at 0.5, 1, 2, 4, 8, 12, 16 MHz plus 20MHz and 24MHz for FR23xx,FR57xx devices.

-    For the moment, the IDE works under WINDOWS...

-    Files launchpad_921600bds.txt are 16threads vocabularies 16MHz executables, with
-    "3 WIRES" (XON/XOFF flow control) and "4 WIRES" (Hardware flow control) 921600Bds terminal.
+    Files launchpad_xMHz.txt are 16threads vocabularies executables, with "3 WIRES" (XON/XOFF flow control) and "4 WIRES" (Hardware flow control) 921600Bds terminal.

-    Launchpad_115200.txt files are same except 115200Bds for unlucky linux men without TERATERM.
-    For the launchpad MSP-EXP430FR5994 with SD_CARD, full version is available.
-For others, you must recompile forthMSP430FR.asm with SD_CARD_LOADER and SD_CARD_READ_WRITE switches turned ON (uncomment their line).

-    if you use a cable with a PL2303HXD, terminal baudrate can be boosted on the fly to 5Mbds!
+    if you use a cable with a PL2303HXD, terminal baudrate can be boosted on the fly to 5Mbds for Windows and up to 4Mbds for linux.
     Try it by downloading MSP430-FORTH\CHNGBAUD.f.

     Once the Fast Forth code is loaded in the target FRAM memory, you can add it assembly code or